 |8.3 shutter flaps per second||3 shutter flaps per second|

 |1200 shots per battery charge||600 shots per battery charge|

 |156 x 158 x 80 mm, 1535 g||132 x 103 x 77 mm, 668 g|

 An illustration of the physical size and weight of the Canon 1D Mark II and the Nikon D80 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D80 is considerably smaller (45 percent) than the Canon 1D Mark II.
 Moreover, the D80 is substantially lighter (56 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the D80 does not feature any corresponding weather-sealing.